tjbrockmeyer/clou/aws/readme.md

 Just before jumping in, note that you can use the convenience script `bin/cfn-deploy.sh` to deploy any templates.
 It requires two parameters, `TEMPLATE_FILE` and `STACK_NAME`.
-Any parameters after those two should be provided in the `Key=Value` format, because they will be interpreted as parameters.
+Any parameters after those two should be provided in the `Key=Value` format, because they will be interpreted as stack parameters.

 Moving on... there is a required order for running these templates.